MISS PIXEL COMPUTER SERVICES

 Webmaster and Graphic Artist, Center for Media Education (CME), Washington, DC

-Complete responsibility for CME web site, including redesign, maintenance, production of graphics, updates, anything.
-Also designed printed materials produced by the organization and provided on-site hardware and software technical support.
+Sole responsibility for CME website, including redesign, maintenance, production of graphics, updates, anything.
+Designed printed materials produced by the organization.
+Provided on-site hardware and software technical support.

 1998–1999